My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Kady and I went for Turkish and then to the Walking Mall to drop off my pocket watch for repair and to find SGM a birthday present.
 Inside this two-block area, I counted ten people camped on benches, beside buildings, and in front of business and residential entrances.
 Some had their stuff in carts or buggies.
 Some piled their belongings near their chosen sleeping area.

 The City Council won't do anything about it.
 They consider this a city-wide problem.
-They are "exploring options like working with The Salvation Army and building shelters, but keep demanding that they be "Low Barrier."
+They say they are "exploring options" like working with The Salvation Army and building shelters, but demand they be "Low Barrier."
 Low barrier is a term for no rules, like Proof of ID, Drug Testing, and Background Checks.
-All they promise is enhanced police presence.

 I didn't see one officer while I was there.